-Assuming that a Player has been configured or imported into Composer, you can login to the Web Configuration Tool for this Player through Composer as follows:
+Once a Player has been configured or imported into Composer, login to the Web Configuration Tool for this Player as follows:

-- 1. Select the Player Management section of Composer in the left hand menu pane. - 2.
-Select the Players sub-section. - 3.
-The left hand pane shows the list of Players configured within Composer.
+- 1. Select the Player Management section of Composer in the left hand menu pane.

+- 2. Select the Players sub-section.

+- 3. The left hand pane shows the list of Players configured within Composer.
 Beneath the name and IP address of each Player is a screen shot showing the Player display and a link to the Web Configuration Tool for this Player.

 - 4. Click the Player Web Configuration Tool link.

 - 5. Login using the following credentials:

 - Default Username = administrator

 - Default Password = administrator

-The Player Web Configuration Tool has a menu pane on the left hand side of the screen which you can use to access the different sections of this tool.
+The Player Web Configuration Tool has a menu pane on the left hand side of the screen used to access different sections of the tool.

-NOTE: Each screen has a help icon - click this icon to see information about this particular section of the Player Web Configuration Tool.
+NOTE: Each screen has a help icon.
+Click the icon to see information about this section of the Player Web Configuration Tool.